 - PSG findings are characterized by EEG beta waves that appear abnormally early after falling asleep (shortened ).

 - Multiple sleep latency test (MSLT)

-- Measures daytime tendency to fall asleep (to assess excessive daytime sleepiness)
+- Measures time needed to fall asleep during daytime naps to assess excessive daytime sleepiness

-- A period of at least six hours of normal sleep as assessed by PSG prior to the test is needed for a meaningful MSLT.
+- For a conclusive MSLT, patients must have at least six hours of normal sleep as assessed by PSG prior to the test.

 - Supports diagnosis if patient both: